iamtango/React-Learning/README.md

 );
 ```

-above are the two different way to create route
-and createRoutesFromElements( ) this is imp
+- above are the two different way to create route and createRoutesFromElements( ) this is imp

-createBrowserRouter u can use the loader it help to cache while the data while hovering to that element u can also call the api from the loader it call apis before useEffect
+- createBrowserRouter u can use the loader it help to cache while the data while hovering to that element u can also call the api from the `loader` it call apis before useEffect
-useLoaderData()
+- `useLoaderData()`

-diffrence between js and jsx i.e if u need to retun jsx then write jsx otherwise js is ok
+##### **diffrence between js and jsx i.e if u need to retun jsx then write jsx otherwise js is ok**

-Prop drillng is something that goes from parent to child via Props is called prop drillng
+- Prop drillng is something that goes from parent to child via Props is called prop drillng
-Prop drilling refers to the process of passing down props from a parent component to a deeply nested child component through intermediate components.
+- Prop drilling refers to the process of passing down props from a parent component to a deeply nested child component through intermediate components.

-useContext()
+#### useContext()

-useContext() always looks for the closest provider above the component that calls it.
+- useContext() always looks for the closest provider above the component that calls it.
 It searches upwards and does not consider providers in the component from which you’re calling useContext()

-createContext()
+#### createContext()

-U CAN PASS THE INITIAL VALUE AS WELL
+- U CAN PASS THE INITIAL VALUE AS WELL

-and wrap with the createContext()
+- and wrap with the createContext()

-we have to create provider to prove data so that we need to wrap with the
+- we have to create provider to prove data so that we need to wrap with the

 ```js
  <createContext().Provider  values={props}>
 </createContext().Provider >
 ```

-then export from that file and use to wrap this component in main file
+- then export from that file and use to wrap this component in main file

-so to access the data we have to use useContext() hook and in that hook we have to pass the createContext() value;
+- so to access the data we have to use `useContext()` hook and in that hook we have to pass the `createContext()` value;
-i.e useContext(userContext())
+  - i.e useContext(userContext())
-and where the useConext hook use then use these file where it was provider i.e main file
+- and where the useConext hook use then use these file where it was provider
+  -i.e main file

 ```js
 import { createContext, useContext } from "react";